ShahAlom47/Assignment-9-Authentication/README.md

 ## Description

 The Dream Home website is a platform dedicated to residential real estate, facilitating the listing of houses for sale and rent.
 It is built using JavaScript and React JS for frontend development, with Tailwind CSS used for styling and the Daisy UI plugin for additional Tailwind components.
-Additional packages such as React Icons, AOS, Swiper, Animate.css, React-Toastify, and Firebase are utilized to enhance user experience and authentication features.
+Additional packages such as React Icons, Swiper, Animate.css, React-Toastify, and Firebase are utilized to enhance user experience and authentication features.

 ## Features